awell-health/awell-extensions/extensions/iterable/README.md

 ## Extension settings

-In order to set up this extension, you will need:
+In order to set up this extension, you will need an API key to authenticate with the Iterable API.

-1. An **Api Key** - Api Key used for request authorization

 ## Custom Actions